Hamengkubuwono IX: World War II

 In 1942, the Dutch Colonial Government in Indonesia was defeated by the Japanese Imperial Army.
 Japan subsequently occupied the Dutch East Indies.
 Sultan Hamengkubuwono IX was given autonomy to run the government in his area under the Japanese Colonial Government.
 The position of Pepatih Dalem which previously had to be responsible to the Sultan and the Dutch Colonial Government now became only responsible to the Sultan.

 Sultan Hamengkubuwono IX was re-elected as Ruler of Yogyakarta on 1 August 1942 by the Commander in Chief of the Japanese Occupation Army in Jakarta and Yogyakarta became a Kochi (Special Region).
-In the midst of the large number of population taking into Rōmusha, the Sultan was able to prevent it by manipulating agricultural and livestock statistics.
-The Sultan proposed the construction of an irrigation canal that connects Progo River and Opak River so that rice fields can be irrigated throughout the year, which previously had a rain-fed system.
+Amid the large population taking into Rōmusha, the Sultan was able to prevent it by manipulating agricultural and livestock statistics.
+The Sultan proposed the construction of an irrigation canal that connects the Progo River and Opak River so that rice fields could be irrigated throughout the year, which previously had a rain-fed system.
 This proposal was accepted and even assisted by funding for its construction.
-This irrigation channel was later called the Mataram Sewer and in Japanese it was called Gunsei Yosuiro (Yosuiro Canal).
+This irrigation channel was later called the Mataram Sewer and in Japanese, it was called Gunsei Yosuiro (Yosuiro Canal).
 After the construction of the Mataram Sewers was completed, agricultural productivity increased so that the population used as Rōmusha was drastically reduced, although some were still brought in by the Colonial Government.

 Indonesian War of Independence

 Support for independence

-Directly after the declaration of Indonesian independence at 17 August 1945, Hamengkubuwono IX together with Paku Alam VIII, the Prince of Pakualaman decided to support the newly formed Republic.
+Directly after the declaration of Indonesian independence on 17 August 1945, Hamengkubuwono IX together with Paku Alam VIII, the Prince of Pakualaman decided to support the newly formed Republic.
 Hamengkubuwono IX's support was immediately recognized by the Central Government with an appointment to the Life-Governorship of Yogyakarta with Paku Alam VIII as vice governor.
-Yogyakarta's status was also upgraded to that of Special Region.
+Yogyakarta's status was also upgraded to that of the Special Region.
 In addition, Hamengkubuwono IX served as Yogyakarta's military governor and was also minister of the state from 1945 to 1949.

 The Dutch returned to lay claim to their former colony.
 Hamengkubuwono IX played a vital role in the resistance.
 In early 1946, the capital of Indonesia was quietly relocated to Yogyakarta, and the Sultan gave the new government some funding.
 When Indonesia first sought a diplomatic solution with the Dutch Government, Hamengkubuwono IX was part of the Indonesian delegation.
 On 21 December 1948, the Dutch successfully occupied Yogyakarta and arrested Sukarno and Hatta, Indonesia's first president and vice president.
 Hamengkubuwono IX did not leave Yogyakarta and continued to serve as governor.
 The Dutch intended to make Yogyakarta the capital of the new Indonesian federal state of Central Java and to appoint the sultan as head of state, but Hamengkubuwono refused to cooperate.
 The Dutch viewed him with suspicion and at one stage began to entertain the idea that Hamengkubuwono IX was either planning to make Yogyakarta a completely autonomous region or setting his eyes on the leadership of the Republic.